johnschwarcz/CognitiveGridworld/README.md

 ```

 ## Customization
-Customization is built into the foundation of the CognitiveGridworld.
-The pipeline checks custom functions before the default functions can be run. '_Customization.py' files in env/ & model/ facilitate are designed for convenient changes to the environment and models.
+Customization is built into the foundation of the pipeline.
+Custom functions are checked before default functions can be run. '_Customization.py' files in env/ & model/ facilitate are designed for convenient changes to the environment and models.